 Slightly different from hard rock, heavy metal is inspired directly by rock and not blues.
 Sounds are harder and riffs heavier.

-For Nile Rodgers, Bootsy Collins, Georges Clinton but also Jamiroquai, James Brown, Earth, Wind and Fire fans funk is the groovy rhythms music style.
+For Nile Rodgers, Bootsy Collins, Georges Clinton but also Jamiroquai, James Brown, Earth, Wind and Fire fans, funk is the style of groovy rhythms.

-Basic notions are required such as rhythmic flow, swing, accentuation, etc. If you don't know of these, ask your guitar teacher for help during your guitar lessons.
+Basic notions are required such as rhythmic flow, swing, accentuation, etc. If you don't know of these, ask your guitar teacher for help during your acoustic, electric or bass guitar lessons.